|

 When the rules are optimal, the "Min playcount", "Max playcount", and "Average playcount" will be about equal.
 A difference of 1-3 tracks is acceptable.

 When the rules are sub-optimal, the difference between those values will be larger.
-It's still able to create the playlist, but because the rules are too strict, it does not have many tracks to choose from when selecting the next track.
-It will lead to some tracks being played more often than the others.
+It can still create the playlist, but because the rules are too strict, it has few tracks to choose from when selecting the next track.
+It will lead to some tracks being played more often than others.

-If there are warnings, e.g. "WARNING!
-Unable to find suitable track; selecting a random track" it means it can't create a playlist using the rules specified.
+If there are warnings, e.g., "WARNING!
+Unable to find suitable track; selecting a random track" means it can't create a playlist using the rules specified.

-In case of sub-optimal results, or errors, the rules should be made less strict by lowering the no-repeat periods.
+In case of suboptimal results or errors, the rules should be made less strict by reducing the no-repeat periods.